 The River Alt flows north east through Lancashire and Merseyside.
-It rises in Huyton township at the Hag Plantation, and flows through Croxteth Park, West Derby and Maghull, then flows out to the River Mersey
+It rises in Huyton township at the Hag Plantation, and flows through Croxteth Park, West Derby and Maghull.
+It then flows out to the River Mersey

-As the Alt flows towards the coast, it cuts a channel through a plain of allivium (river or wind deposited sand), mudstone and sandstone.
+As the Alt flows towards the coast, it cuts a channel through a plain of alluvium (river or wind deposited sand), mudstone and sandstone.
 At its mouth are the wide beaches and quicksand of the west Lancashire coast.

 River Alt archaeology

 Along the banks of the River Alt are a string of settlements with names suggesting a Viking origin.
 Huyton, Croxteth, West Derby, Knowsley, Aintree, Maghull and Formby are the major examples.
 At one time, it may have been possible to bring boats as far as three miles inland up the Alt.
 If so, it would have been a convenient way for settlers to come inland to found new hamlets.